ken343/project-0/README.md

 ## User Stories

--[X] User can get instant suggestion for eating location -[] User can get a list for eating location
+-[x] User can get a list for potential eating locations -[] User can get a filtered list of locations based on price, food genre, and distance from Liv+ apartments based on CLI flags
--[] User can get list of locations based on price, food genre, and distance from Liv+ apartments -[] User can add new locations to the program inventory
+-[] User can add new locations to text file to expand list of restaurant options

 **food [-t or --type] [type string] [-p or --price] [float price] [-d or --distance] [float distance]**

+### To-Do List
+-[x] Add Basic Functionality to Program
+-[x] Add CLI flags to program arguments
+-[] Add text file support for maintaining list of restaurants